Comet Halley’s 2 meteor showers | EarthSky.org

 Velocity = 93,130 miles per hour or 25.87 miles per second

 The above answer gives the velocity of these meteoroids through space at the Earth’s distance from the sun.
-However, if these meteoroids were to hit Earth’s atmosphere head-on, that would push the velocity up to an incredible 160,130 miles per hour (93,130 + 67,000 = 160,130).
-NASA gives the velocity for the Eta Aquarid meteors and Orionid meteors at 148,000 miles per hour, which suggests the collision of these meteoroids/meteors with Earth is not all that far from head-on.
+However, if these meteoroids were to hit Earth’s atmosphere head-on, that would push the velocity up to an incredible 160,130 miles per hour (257,704 km/h) because 93,130 + 67,000 = 160,130.
+NASA gives the velocity for the Eta Aquariid meteors and Orionid meteors at 148,000 miles per hour (238,000 km/h), which suggests the collision of these meteoroids/meteors with Earth is not all that far from head-on.

 We can also use the Vis-viva equation to find out the velocity of Halley’s Comet (or its meteoroids) at the perihelion distance of 0.59 AU and aphelion distance of 35.3 AU.

-Bottom line: Halley’s Comet spawned two annual meteor showers, the Eta Aquarids in May and the Orionids in October.
-Plus … where the comet is now, parent bodies of other meteor showers … and Isaac Newton’s Vis-viva equation, his poetic rendition of instantaneous motion.
+Bottom line: The famous Comet Halley spawns the Eta Aquariids – going on now – and the Orionids in October.
+Plus where the comet is now, parent bodies of other meteor showers … and Isaac Newton’s Vis-viva equation, his poetic rendition of instantaneous motion.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.